MicrosoftDocs/learn/learn-pr/azure/cna-deploy-maintain/includes/5-exercise-provision-cna-using-github.md

     > [!NOTE]
     > The sampleapp listens to incoming HTTP requests on TCP port 8080.

-1. Open a new browser window and navigate to the URL, which consists of the **http://**<!-- ID/SME: This http:// link is live, and it shouldn't be.
-I'm not sure how to format that though. --> prefix followed by the value of the IP address you identified in the previous step and ending with the **:8080** suffix.
+1. Open a new browser window and navigate to the URL, which consists of the `http://` prefix followed by the value of the IP address you identified in the previous step and ending with the **:8080** suffix.
 1. Verify that the web browser displays the **Success!** page.

     :::image type="content" source="../media/5-sampleapp-original.png" alt-text="Screenshot of the Success page for the sample web app in its original form." border="false":::